 "You would help the designer with runway show casting and have an understanding of how clothes should be portrayed on the body and how the models should carry themselves," said Kerry Bannigan, founder of Nolcha, a New York-based fashion event production company.

 While startup costs are minimal – you won't need employees or even an office – you will need to do some heavy self-promotion.
 Relationships and referrals are key for this type of work, Bannigan said.
-Business cards and a user-friendly website showing an online portfolio are a mus,t as well as a printed portfolio.
+Business cards, a user-friendly website showing an online portfolio and a printed portfoilio are a must.
 Networking through industry websites is also essential, she said.

-Before you embark on this career, you should understand fashion shows, have the ability to work with the creative-minded people and be flexible enough to deal with diverse personalities, Bannigan said.
+Before you embark on this career, you should understand fashion shows, work with creative people and be flexible enough to deal with diverse personalities, Bannigan said.
 Income potential is based on the number of clients you have and how big they are.

 This business is ideal for someone with a corporate background who wants to make a move into fashion.
-A fashion business coach helps guide design firms in all aspects of running their business – from growth plans to everyday tasks such as invoice collection and bookkeeping.
+A fashion business coach helps guide design firms in running their business, from growth plans to everyday tasks such as invoice collection and bookkeeping.
 It also can involve coaching the creative designer on how to perform and interact in different business settings, Bannigan said.

 Startup costs for a fashion coaching business are minimal, but earning potential is significant, said Bannigan: "Research consultancy services with established businesses can make six-figure salaries with constant clientele."

-It might be hard to believe, but influential websites such as the Sartorialist and Racked debuted as small fashion blogs.
+Some of today's most influential fashion websites like the Sartorialist and Racked debuted as small fashion blogs.
 They've since come into their own as industry thought leaders, and they sell lots of advertising.

-Not too much investment is needed in a fashion blog – website development and hosting can be quite inexpensive – but it will require lots of legwork.
+Fashion blogs don't require large investments, as website development and hosting can be quite inexpensive – but they do require lots of legwork.
 Whether you're stalking the city streets in search of fashionable photo ops or following the moves of leading designers, you'll need to be tracking changing trends at every moment.

 On the plus side, a fashion blog can be a complement to your existing job, said Angie Wojak, director of career services at the School of Visual Arts.

 "You can start a blog on your own while looking for job, and it doesn't take a big outlay of cash," Wojak said.
-[See Related Story: How to Turn Your Blog Into a Business]
+[Want to make money from your blog?
+Here's how to do it.]

-Photo stylists work with photographers to scout shoot locations, get clothing to shoots, buy furniture and accessories and generally make sure the photo shoot goes as planned.
-It requires a good sense of fashion, an understanding of fashion history, and the smarts to know where to source your products, according to Sara Petitt, coordinator of the fabric styling program at the Fashion Institute of Technology, in New York.
+Photo stylists work with photographers to scout shoot locations, get clothing to shoots, buy furniture and accessories and make sure the photo shoot goes as planned.
+It requires a good sense of fashion, an understanding of fashion history and the smarts to know where to source your products, according to Sara Petitt, coordinator of the fabric styling program at the Fashion Institute of Technology.

 Successful photo stylists can come from any background.
 They usually make their mark by doing a good job and gaining business through word of mouth.
 Photo stylists can be paid hourly or by the project.